ali-saeed91/react-flask-app/README.md

 3. `pip install pycryptodome`
 4. `cd client && npm install`

-<b> The run.py Python file is configured with the react build path which contains the static webpage (template_folder & static_folder), so test with Production </b>
+<b>IMPORTANT: The run.py Python file is configured with the react build path which contains the static webpage (template_folder & static_folder), so test with Production </b>

 ## Development